Dication: Divalent metals

 Some metals are commonly found in the form of dications when in the form of salts, or dissolved in water.
 Examples include the alkaline earth metals (Be2+, Mg2+, Ca2+, Sr2+, Ba2+, Ra2+); later 3d transition metals (V2+, Cr2+, Mn2+, Fe2+, Co2+, Ni2+, Cu2+, Zn2+); group 12 elements (Zn2+, Cd2+, Hg2+); and the heavy members of the carbon group (Sn2+, Pb2+).

 Presence in space

-Multiply-charged atoms are quite common in the Solar system in the so-called Solar wind.
-Among these, the most abundant dication is He2+.
+Multiply-charged atoms are quite common in the Solar System in the so-called Solar wind.
+Among these, the most abundant dication is He2+ (an alpha particle).
 However, molecular dications, in particular CO22+, have never been observed so far though predicted to be present for instance at Mars.
 Indeed, this ion by means of its symmetry and strong double bounds is more stable (longer lifetime) than other dications.
 In 2020, the molecular dication CO22+ has been confirmed to be present in the atmosphere of Mars and around Comet 67P.